-Hospital inpatient services are provided in an acute psychiatric hospital or the distinct acute psychiatric portion of a general hospital licensed to provide psychiatric services by the California Department of Public Health.
+Hospital inpatient services are provided in an acute psychiatric hospital or the distinct acute psychiatric portion of a general hospital licensed by the California Department of Public Health to provide psychiatric services.
 Hospital inpatient services must be medically necessary for diagnosis or treatment of a mental health disorder requiring an inpatient level of care.
-Except for Short-Doyle Medi-Cal (SD/MC) hospitals4, inpatient services are not billed through the SD/MC system but are billed through the Fiscal Intermediary.
+With the exception of Short-Doyle Medi-Cal (SD/MC) hospitals, inpatient services are not billed through the SD/MC system but are billed through the Fiscal Intermediary.
 As of July 1, 2023, SD/MC and Fee-for-Service Medi-Cal (FFS/MC) hospitals are reimbursed a bundled rate for routine and ancillary services.